MARIA LORENA LEHMAN

 Founder of the MLL DESIGN LAB

-Maria Lorena Lehman is a visionary designer, author, and educator focusing on links between environmental design, science, and emerging technologies.
-Lehman is founder of the MLL Design Lab, LLC, the Sensing Architecture ® Academy of Design, and is author of the award-winning book entitled, Adaptive Sensory Environments.
+Maria Lorena Lehman is a visionary designer, artist, and author focusing on links between environmental design, science, and emerging technologies.
+Lehman is founder of the MLL Design Lab, LLC, and is author of the award-winning book entitled, Adaptive Sensory Environments.
 ArchDaily describes Maria Lorena Lehman as “one of the leading experts on delivering exceptional occupant experience through smart building design”.
 Her work attracts an international audience as it bridges between theory and application to unlock what environments can do to benefit people in innovative ways.

 Lehman holds the degrees of Master in Design with Distinction from the Harvard University Graduate School of Design, and a Bachelor of Architecture, Cum Laude, from Virginia Tech.
 Lehman is recipient of the Harvard University Digital Design Prize for the “most creative use of digital media in relation to the design profession”.
 While at Harvard University, Lehman worked to innovate healing environments by researching at the nexus of architectural technology, digital media, and neuroscience within the Harvard Graduate School of Design, House_n.
 Media Lab at the Massachusetts Institute of Technology (MIT), and the Neuroscience Department of the Harvard Medical School.